Vietnam.vn - Nền tảng quảng bá Việt Nam

 The article also argued that the recent launch of South Korea's first military spy satellite demonstrated Seoul's self-contradiction.

-On December 1, a Falcon 9 rocket from the US company SpaceX launched South Korea's first spy satellite into orbit from Vandenberg Space Force Base in California, according to Reuters.
-South Korea has signed a contract with SpaceX to launch a total of five spy satellites by 2025 in an effort to accelerate its goal of 24-hour surveillance of the Korean Peninsula.
+On December 1, the Falcon 9 rocket of the US company SpaceX launched the first spy satellite of South Korea into orbit from Vandenberg Space Force Base in California (USA), according to Reuters.
+South Korea has signed a contract with SpaceX to launch a total of 5 spy satellites by 2025 in an effort to accelerate the goal of monitoring the Korean Peninsula 24/7.

 Following South Korea's satellite launch, KCNA on December 2 quoted a statement from a North Korean Defense Ministry spokesman, saying Pyongyang would respond to any US interference in space by disabling US spy satellites.